RosyTucker/react-feature-toggles/README.md

 Wrap your app in the `FeatureToggleProvider` and pass in a list of toggles, then use the `FeatureToggle` component throughout your application.

+Both `FeatureToggleProvider` and `FeatureToggle` must have only one child, this is so that the library isn't rendering additional elements on your behalf and making assumptions about your needs e.g you may want an `<li>` rather than a `<div>`.

 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';